CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/README.md

 ##### `body_exited`
 Emitted when a body exits the *Primary Sensor Area*.
 Emits the detected body with it.
 Basically a wrapper for the same signal from the *Primary Sensor Area*.

+## CharacterStatsCore
+The *CharacterStatsCore* is the core *stats and status* component of *Motion AI*.
+It is the singular reference point for stats (i.e. movement speed) and status (i.e. health points).

+This core divides the stats into "base" stats - what the stats should be initially - and the "current" or "effective" stats.

+### Configurables
+##### Base Move Speed
+The base move speed for the *Motion AI*, in world-units/second.
+This is the default for the effective move speed, unless there is some sort of active status effect.

+##### Base HP
+The base hitpoints for the *Motion AI*.
+This currently acts as both the default amount of health and a cap.
+Note that this is an `int` value!

+### (Public) Variables
+##### `eff_move_speed`
+The current/effective move speed for the *Motion AI*, in world-units/second.
+This is 'effective' in the sense that it is the move speed after buffs and debuffs have been applied.
+This is the value that should be referenced for the purpose of movement.

+##### `curr_hp`
+The current hitpoints for the *Motion AI*.
+This is not modified by buffs or debuffs; it is just a measure of health.
+This can be modified directly but there will likely be a specific function for modification.